DrAma999/Route-Directions-Object/README.md

 You can find these terms of service at http://code.google.com/apis/maps/iphone/terms.html.

 The sample contains hard coded strings for addresses, you should change them.

-Many thank to Ankit Srivastava for the Polyline Decoding Algorithm.
+Many thanks to Ankit Srivastava for the Polyline Decoding Algorithm.

 Follow me on twitter: @DrAma78